 Most shatavari root comes from India and is, therefore, cultivated.
 The succulent tubers have a whitish center and are frequently peeled, then chopped, dried and ground as a bulk powder that can be mixed into drinks, tea or (as in Ayurvedic tradition) blended with milk or ghee.

-It is also a popular type of herb to use in numerous tonic formulations or is likewise incorporated with Chinese and Western herbs in women’s herbal supplements, like one of our favorites called Athena Woman's Formula, a combination of tonic extracts and powders.
+It is also a popular type of herb to use in numerous tonic formulations or is likewise incorporated with Western and Chinese herbs in women’s herbal supplements, like one of our favorites called Athena Woman's Formula, a combination of tonic extracts and powders.
 This product, by Lost Empire Herbs, incidentally also includes the top Chinese varieties for women such as dong quai and the famous "three sisters", schizandra, goji and longan.

 Shatavari is described in Ayurvedic terms to be energetically cooling with a sweet bitter taste and a quality that is unctuous and heavy.
 It is pacifying to both Pitta and Vata but may aggravate Kapha when used in excess.